hxii/YRFW/readme.txt

 == Frequently Asked Questions ==
 = Is this the official plugin? =
 No, this is a completely rewritten plugin made by Paul (hxii) Glushak.
+= I need help! =
+- [The page on my website](https://paulglushak.com/yotpo-reviews-for-woocommerce) is often updated with new information.
+- Use support section here on wordpress.org
+- Get in touch with me by email: paul@glushak.net

 == Changelog ==
 = 2.0.1 =